-Bill Dawson is a partner in the Dallas office of Gibson, Dunn & Crutcher.
+Bill Dawson is a partner in the Dallas and Houston offices of Gibson, Dunn & Crutcher.
 He is a seasoned, bet-the-company trial lawyer.

 In 2016, Mr. Dawson was identified as a “Lion of the Texas Bar” by The Texas Lawbook for his “extraordinary contribution to the legal profession.”
 He was named Best Lawyers‘ “Lawyer of the Year” for Securities Law – Dallas in 2016 and 2014 as well as Bet-the-Company Litigation – Dallas in 2011.
 Texas Lawyer also named him Litigator of the Week for a March 2014 trial victory against the Sierra Club on behalf of Energy Future Holdings and Luminant in a Clean Air Act case filed in federal district court for the Western District of Texas.
 In July 2015, The Am Law Litigation Daily named him as its Litigator of the Week for winning dismissal of novel False Claims Act claims against Sanofi-Aventis that were brought by generic drug manufacturer Amphastar Pharmaceuticals.